intelligentEarth/Bayeslands_Workshop/README.md

 The pre-processing notebooks will help you to create surface grids for generic, real (based on etopo1) topographic/bathymetric datasets.

-* [Generic Surface](https://github.com/badlands-model/Bayeslands_Workshop/blob/master/Examples/topoCreate.ipynb): generic surface generation notebook.
+* [Generic Surface](Examples/topoCreate.ipynb): generic surface generation notebook.
-* [etopo1 Surface](https://github.com/badlands-model/Bayeslands_Workshop/blob/master/Examples/etopoGen.ipynb): etopo1 surface generation notebook.
+* [etopo1 Surface](Examples/etopoGen.ipynb): etopo1 surface generation notebook.
-* [Bayeslands Surface](https://github.com/badlands-model/Bayeslands_Workshop/blob/master/Examples/bl_topogenr.ipynb): surface to run and test models against.
+* [Bayeslands Surface](Examples/bl_topogenr.ipynb): surface to run and test models against.

 ### Running Badlands and Bayeslands

 We provide a full examples that create a surface and then runs multiple simulations to estimate uncertainties in your parameter selections.

+* [Badlands Mountain Example](Examples/mountain.ipynb): running a standard Badlands model.
-* [Bayeslands Crater Example](https://github.com/badlands-model/Bayeslands_Workshop/blob/master/Examples/bl_mcmc.ipynb): surface to run and test models against.
+* [Bayeslands Crater Example](Examples/bl_mcmc.ipynb): surface to run and test models against.
-* [PT Bayeslands Crater Example](https://github.com/badlands-model/Bayeslands_Workshop/blob/master/Examples/ptBayeslands.ipynb): surface to run and test models against using parallel tempering.
+* [PT Bayeslands Crater Example](Examples/ptBayeslands.ipynb): surface to run and test models against using parallel tempering.